14 Funny Gender Prediction Tests to Try at Home

 The hair growth gender test

 Let’s just get this one out of the way first.
-If you searching for ways to predict baby’s gender at home, you’ll likely stumble across something called the Drano gender test.
+If you’re searching for ways to predict baby’s gender at home, you’ll likely stumble across something called the Drano gender test.
 We’re here to beg you not to do this one.
 Seriously.
 Don’t.
 This test calls for mixing urine with Drano, which can produce noxious, harmful fumes—and there’s no reason to put yourself or baby at risk just for a gender prediction test (and a highly dubious one at that).
 If you’re keen on trying a gender prediction test at home, keep reading for some much safer alternatives.

 Perhaps the most popular (non-medical) gender prediction test is the Chinese gender predictor chart.
 It’s got a storied history, and no one’s really too sure exactly where it came from.
 But since it’s just for fun, it doesn’t really matter, right?
 The Chinese gender predictor chart uses the month baby was conceived along with mom’s age at conception to determine baby’s sex.
 Wondering what your future holds?
 Use our handy Chinese gender predictor calculator to plug in your information and see what it returns.
-I have four kids, and I tried this baby gender test on each of them—and it was wrong three out of four times.

 To try out this super-popular gender test at home, mix equal parts first morning urine and baking soda and watch how it reacts.
 If it fizzes, you could be pregnant with a boy, but if it doesn’t react, there’s a good chance it’s a girl (or so the story goes).

 Similar to the baking soda gender prediction test is the red cabbage gender test.
 Only this time, you’re looking for a certain color rather than a fizzy reaction.
 To perform this baby gender test at home, chop some fresh red cabbage and place it in a pot of water.
 Bring the water to a rolling boil, then let it cool and pour some of the cabbage water into a cup.
 Take a sample of your first morning urine and mix equal parts with the cabbage water.
 Swirl it around and see what color it turns.
 Pink or red supposedly indicates a boy, while purple means a girl.
-I never tried this test personally, but those sound like colors that would be awfully easy to get mixed up, amiright?

 This was a popular gender prediction test on my husband’s side of the family, and always seemed to be pretty accurate.
 To do it, tie a string to your wedding ring, then lie down on your back and have your partner hold the ring by the string over your belly.
 Legends says if the ring swings in a circle, you’re having a girl.
 But if it swings back and forth, then you’re about to become a boy mom.